achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 Notable characteristics:
 * Historian and scholar of Great Britain and North America
-* Aloof soon and brother
+* Aloof son and brother

 #### Daughter of 'Important man of the cloth'